MS MIDNATSOL CONTACT INFORMATION

 Our captains take pride in route planning that minimizes the load of the engines and reduces emissions.
 All waste is stored on board until it is deposited for treatment ashore.
 Do not to leave any waste when you are on shore excursions.
 In populated areas, use the containers for depositing waste.

 A fitness room with a panoramic view is located at deck 9.
 The sauna is located next to the fitness room.
 Use your cabin card to enter the fitness room.
-Outside on deck 9 you will find our whirlpools.
+Outside on deck 9 you will find our hot tubs.
 Bring your swimsuit and enjoy the beautiful scenery we are passing along the coast.
-Swimsuits and other bathing clothes can be purchased in the gift shop on deck 5.
+Swimsuits and other bathing suits can be purchased in the gift shop on deck 5.

 The onboard gift shop offers a modern selection of clothes suitable for our voyages.
 We focus on fabrics with natural fibers that are practical for polar climates.
 The Expedition Team will be happy to provide expert advice on proper polar gear.
 Guests may also purchase souvenirs, local crafts, postcards, and toiletries.